tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

 - margin vs. padding

+  there are cases when either only padding or only margin would fit - say, margin would be used when adding space between child components each with its background color.

+  but sometimes it's necessary to add spacing between components and both padding and margin would do the job - spacing can be added either via `containerStyle` property or by wrapping adjacent component into `View` container.

-  use padding for all containers - even when they are used solely to add space between wrapped and adjacent components.
+  in both cases I use padding - even when ad-hoc container is used solely to add spacing between wrapped and adjacent components.

-  use margin in `containerStyle` properties.

-  also advantage of using padding over margin is that it's correctly shown by simulator built-in inspector.
+  also advantage of using padding instead of margin is in better support of the former by simulator built-in inspector - for some reason inspector is better at highlighting padding rather than margin.

 flexbox
 -------